container-storage-interface/spec/spec.md

   Given an ElasticSearch process that runs on Azure Disk and needs more space.
   - The administrator takes the Elasticsearch server offline by stopping the workload and CO calls `ControllerUnpublishVolume`.
   - The administrator requests more space for the volume from CO.
-  - The CO in turn first makes `ControllerExpandVolume` RPC call which results in requesting more space from Azure cloudprovider for volume-id that was being used by ElasticSearch.
+  - The CO in turn first makes `ControllerExpandVolume` RPC call which results in requesting more space from Azure cloud provider for volume ID that was being used by ElasticSearch.
   - Once `ControllerExpandVolume` is completed and successful, the CO will inform administrator about it and administrator will resume the ElasticSearch workload.
-  - The node on which ElasticSearch workload is scheduled the CO calls `NodeExpandVolume` after calling `NodeStageVolume`.
+  - On the node where the ElasticSearch workload is scheduled, the CO calls `NodeExpandVolume` after calling `NodeStageVolume`.
   - Calling `NodeExpandVolume` on volume results in expanding the underlying file system and added space becomes available to workload when it starts up.
 * Online Volume Expansion:
   Given a Mysql server running on Openstack Cinder and needs more space.
   - The administrator requests more space for volume from the CO.
   - The CO in turn first makes `ControllerExpandVolume` RPC call which results in requesting more space from Openstack Cinder for given volume.
-  - The node on which mysql workload is running the CO makes `NodeExpandVolume` RPC call while volume is in-use using path where volume is staged.
+  - On the node where the mysql workload is running, the CO calls `NodeExpandVolume` while volume is in-use using the path where the volume is staged.
   - Calling `NodeExpandVolume` on volume results in expanding the underlying file system and added space automatically becomes available to mysql workload without any downtime.